(a) A lawyer shall:

 Prior to the 2004 revision of the rule, paragraph (b) of the Louisiana rule provided that a lawyer was required to communicate with his client only “to the extent the client is willing and able to do so.”
 See La.
-Rules of Professional Conduct Rule 1.4 (1987).
+Rules of Prof’l Conduct r.
+1.4 (1987).
 The LSBA Ethics 2000 Committee recommended deleting the language because it could be misinterpreted to suggest that a lawyer need not communicate with a client who is either “unwilling” or “unable” to speak with the lawyer.
 As to the “unwilling” client, the lawyer and client presumably would have serious issues that must be resolved under Rules 1.2 and 1.16 rather than by this rule.
 As to the “unable” client, the lawyer should consult Rule 1.14 rather than simply proceeding without communication.

 ABA Revision Notes

 The ABA revised Model Rule 1.4 to consolidate all rules imposing a general duty to communicate with a client within a single rule.
 In addition, the ABA added the word “reasonably” to paragraph (a)(2) to preclude a reading of the rule that would always require consultation in advance of the lawyer taking any action on behalf of the client, even when such action is impliedly authorized under Rule 1.2(a).
 See ABA Ethics 2000 Commission Revision Notes to Model Rule 1.4 (2002).

 Reasonable communication between the lawyer and the client is necessary for the client effectively to participate in the representation.